Gameye/nakama-fleetmanager/README.md

 ## Limitations

 There are some limitations to this integration that the existing GameLift integration does not have.
 They are the following:
-- Lack of Pagination support in Gameye's Session API.
+- Lack of pagination support in Gameye's Session API.
 This prevents us from fully implementing the FleetManager#List querying mechanism.
-- Gameye does not support latency based matchmaking.
+- Gameye does not support latency based matchmaking out of the box.
 This means that this integration does not do anything with `runtime.FleetUserLatencies`.
 - The GameLift integration relies on AWS SQS to queue in-flight requests for game sessions.
 Gameye currently does not support a Job based system.
 Sessions are spun up immediately as POST requests resolve.
 Retries are not implemented yet should Gameye run out of capacity.

 ## Usage